-There are 8 designs in total featuring both the gold version of my cute little ox as well as the color version (which has also been turned into a Build-An-Ox printable template for kids to make).
+There are 8 designs in total featuring both the gold version of my cute little tiger as well as the color version (which has also been turned into a Build-An-Tiger printable template for kids to make).

 Not only can the cards be used as name place cards for Chinese New Year, but also as food labels on a party buffet table, or even as toppers for cellophane favor bags.

 The cards are approximately 7.5cm/3″ wide so bear that in mind when buying favor bags to fill!

 To show you what these look like once assembled (in the loosest sense of the word!), below are the ones I made for the Year of the Monkey.
-Your printables will, of course, have the correct Chinese Zodiac animal for the Year of the Ox!
+Your printables will, of course, have the correct Chinese Zodiac animal for the Year of the Tiger!

 We love to celebrate Chinese New Year in our household, I remember as a child going to Chinatown in London with my family and seeing the Lion Dance which always had me in complete awe, and we’d always enjoy some Chinese food too.